-XXIX.
+XVIII.
 Subcontractor Status

 - A. If Contractor intends to subcontract any part of the services provided under this Contract to a separate and independent agency or agencies, Contractor must submit a written Memorandum of Understanding (MOU) with that agency or agencies with original signatures to DBH.
 The MOU must clearly define the following: - 1.
 The name of the subcontracting agency. - 2.
 The amount (units, minutes, etc.) and types of services to be rendered under the MOU. - 3.
-The amount of funding to be paid to the subcontracting agency. - 4.
-The subcontracting agency's role and responsibilities as it relates to this Contract. - 5.
-A detailed description of the methods by which the Contractor will insure that all subcontracting agencies meet the monitoring requirements associated with funding regulations. - B. Any subcontracting agency must be approved in writing by DBH and shall be subject to all applicable provisions of this Contract.
+The amount of funding to be paid to the subcontracting agency.

+- 4. The subcontracting agency's role and responsibilities as it relates to this Contract. - 5.
+A detailed description of the methods by which the Contractor will insure that all subcontracting agencies meet the monitoring requirements associated with funding regulations. - 6.
+A budget sheet outlining how the subcontracting agency will spend the allocation. - B. Any subcontracting agency must be approved in writing by DBH and shall be subject to all applicable provisions of this Contract.
 The Contractor will be fully responsible for the performance, duties and obligations of a subcontracting agency, including the determination of the subcontractor selected and the ability to comply with the requirements of this Contract.
-DBH will not reimburse subcontractor directly for any services rendered. - C. Ineligible Persons
+DBH will not reimburse subcontractor directly for any services rendered.

+C. Ineligible Persons